mohammedsafi1749/EMT-TL---SA-II/README.md

 ## 2. ENERGY DENSITY OF A CAPACITOR
 A capacitor consists of two conducting plates separated by a dielectric material.

+A capacitor stores charge on two plates separated by a dielectric.
+When voltage is applied, an electric field is created between the plates.

 ### Energy Stored in a Capacitor

 <img width="1031" height="90" alt="image" src="https://github.com/user-attachments/assets/2beda604-e842-475a-b0fe-269b3d7d56a5" />